JenniferLcook/social_learning/Readme.txt

 (released under the terms of the GNU General Public Licence (GPL), version 3; Copyright (C) 2012-2013 Christoph Mathys, TNU, UZH & ETHZ) and avilable here: http://www.translationalneuromodeling.org/tapas.

-The script available in this repository have been adapted in order to provide separate alpha estimates for volatile and stable learning environments.
+The scripts available in this repository have been adapted in order to provide separate alpha estimates for volatile and stable learning environments.